jtl-software/connector-documentation/faq/common.rst

 **Why can I not browse the connector?**

-The connector *only* works together with JTL-Wawi.
+The connector *only* works together with :doc:`JTL-Wawi </glossary/jtl-wawi>`.
 Browsing the URL itself is not indented.

 **For which systems can I develop a connector?**